stephan-schwarz/mkdocs-document-dates/README_en.md

   - top: Display after the first heading
   - bottom: Display at the end of document
 - exclude: List of files to exclude (default: [])
-  - Supports glob patterns
-  - Example: ["private/*", "temp.md"]
+  - Supports glob patterns, example: ["private/*", "temp.md"]

 ## Notes